 - Redistribute that square meterage to another area of your home with a full redesign of your bathroom.

 Having a walk-in hobless shower is especially beneficial for people with mobility issues.
-As it allows easy trip-free access in and out of the shower.
-If this is something you are considering when designing your new home.
-We also recommend using solid core bricks on the wall where a shower rail may be installed in the future.
+It allows easy, trip-free access in and out of the shower.
+If mobility is on your mind when designing your new home, we recommend using solid core bricks on the wall so that a shower rail may be installed in the future.

-Fully-tiled is great for low maintenance cleaning.
-As there is no glass shower screen.
-But remember, if that wall is where you were planning to add a shower niche shelf.
-The wall will need to be two bricks thick to accommodate this.
+Fully-tiled is great for low maintenance cleaning, as there is no glass shower screen.
+But remember, if you are planning to add a shower niche shelf, whichever wall you choose to locate it on will need to be two bricks thick to accommodate this.

-Once the design has been finalised and built.
-The bathroom is one of the most difficult and expensive rooms in the home to renovate.
-If you do decide to renovate in the future.
-You will be restricted on where you can put things due to the location of waste outlets.
-Which are set into the house slab and connected to sewer pipes below.
+Once the design has been finalised and built, the bathroom is one of the most difficult and expensive rooms in the home to renovate.
+If you do decide to renovate in the future, you will be restricted on where you can put things due to the location of waste outlets.
+These are set into the house slab and connected to sewer pipes below.
 A waste outlet is required for your basin, bath tub, shower and toilet.
-And if you have not left enough space in the bathroom to accommodate a bath tub near one of these wastes.
-Then adding a bath tub at a later stage may not be possible without having to take out sections of the slab, which can be a very costly exercise.
+If you have not left enough space in the bathroom to accommodate a bath tub near one of these wastes, then adding a bath tub at a later stage may not be possible without having to take out sections of the slab, which can be a very costly exercise.

 Still on the fence?
-The bath tub products available today are as diverse as the people using them.
-And if you are still unsure of what way to go when building your new home.
-Researching all your options is a smart move.
+The bathtubs available today are as diverse as the people using them, and if you are still unsure of what way to go when building your new home, researching all your options is a smart move.

-At the end of the day, when you are building a new home to live in.
-Your main priority should be servicing your own needs first and foremost, and worrying about resale value later.
-If you are building an investment property, or developing a block of units to sell.
-Then opting to include at least one bath in the home may be more appealing to potential buyers and renters.
+At the end of the day, when you are building a new home to live in, your main priority should be servicing your own needs first and foremost.
+Worry about resale value later when the time comes.
+If you are building an investment property or developing a block of units to sell, then opting to include at least one bath in the home may be more appealing to potential buyers and renters.